qwertyquerty/MDLN/README.md

 > Madeline Doesn't Like Naming

-A lightweight, high performance, and object-focused 2D game framework in Python
+A lightweight, high performance 2D game framework in Python where ECS meets OOP

 ### General Structure Plan